sjsyrek/berlin-functional-programming-group/haskell-study-group/README.md

 ### Links

-The following are useful websites, educational supplements, and other reference materials useful when learning functional programming and working with Haskell.
+The following are useful websites, educational supplements, and other reference materials pertinent to learning functional programming and working with Haskell.
 Submit a pull request to add more.

 - [Programming with Nothing — Tom Stuart](https://www.youtube.com/watch?v=VUhlNx_-wYk)
 - [Y Not: Adventures in Functional Programming — Jim Weirich](https://www.youtube.com/watch?v=FITJMJjASUs)